Pylons/deform/docs/index.rst

 Deform
 ======

 :mod:`deform` is a Python HTML form generation library.
+It runs under Python 2.6, 2.7, and 3.2.

 The design of :mod:`deform` is heavily influenced by the `formish
 <http://ish.io/projects/show/formish>`_ form generation library.
 Some